 95th percentile (higher in openness than 95 of 100 people)

 “The closest synonym for openness (rather than openness to experience, which encompasses openness and intellect) is creativity.
 Very open, creative people love beauty.
 They require an outlet for their creative ability, or they cannot thrive.
 They need to be surrounded by art or beautiful crafts.
 They are strikingly sensitive to color and architectural form.
 They very much like to collect things, now and then to the point of obsession.
 They are very imaginative, and love to daydream and reflect on things.
 They are uncommonly affected by music, often of many genres, and may be musical or artistic themselves (both of these are rare in the general population).
 They can get unusually immersed in a book, or a movie, or in their own thoughts, and become oblivious to the outside world.
 They respond very strongly to beauty, creativity and art.”

-My notes: My fascination for beauty is extremely prominent in my daily life.
-To me, all forms of beauty serves as visceral reminders that life’s not just some sort of darwinian, utilitarian, or tayloristic output system.
+My notes: I make a point of appreciating beauty in my daily life.
+To me, all forms of beauty serve as visceral reminders that life’s not just some sort of Darwinian, utilitarian, or Taylorism output system.
 If math is the universal language of the universe, beauty is its prime expression.

 How did I end up using the Big Five Aspects Scale test results?
 Read The Personality Test and My Apparent Lack of Conscientiousness.